16 Days Campaign Frequently Asked Questions

 There are many men involved in the 16 Days Campaign; anyone who supports the work to end violence against women and promote women’s leadership is encouraged to participate.
 If you would like further information on how men can get involved with the 16 Days Campaign, there are a variety of resources and initiatives listed by the Center for Women's Global Leadership in their Resource page - Involving Men & Boys.

 Since 1991, approximately 5,167 organizations in 187 countries have participated in the 16 Days Campaign.
 Any organization, agency, group or individual can participate in the 16 Days Campaign.
 Each year during the campaign, civil society organizations, advocates, activists, women human rights defenders, government agencies, corporate allies and businesses, UN staff, charities, schools, university organizations, service-providers, interest groups, and individuals plan local events and awareness-raising activities focused on gender-based violence.

-Unfortunately, the Women in International Security Canada (WIIS-C) does not have any funds or grants to provide to organizations planning 16 Days activities in Canada.
+Unfortunately, WIIS-Canada does not have any funds or grants to provide to organizations planning 16 Days activities in Canada.

 Absolutely!
 The international theme is chosen in consultation with women’s human rights advocates around the world each year and reflects issues that we believe are important and widely relevant.
 However, groups are encouraged to use the 16 Days Campaign as an opportunity to work on issues that are the most relevant and pressing in their communities.
 Using the international campaign theme is not a requirement for participating in the campaign, and we encourage all groups to submit information about their activities.